-ITT courses
+ITT COURSES

-13. Where a student is continuing in 2015/16 on an ITT course which begins on or after 1st September 2010, the student support package available will depend on whether the course is either full-time or part-time.
+4. Where a student is continuing in 2016/17 on an ITT course which begins on or after 1st September 2010, the student support package available will depend on whether the course is either full-time or part-time.
 Designated full-time first degree and postgraduate ITT courses of at least one academic year in length will attract the same support package as full-time non-ITT first degree courses.
-Designated part-time first degree and postgraduate ITT courses of at least one academic year in length will attract one academic year in length will attract the same support package as full-time non-ITT first courses of at least one academic year in length will attract the same part-time support package of fee grant or fee loan, course grant, targeted support (Adult Dependants' Grant, Childcare Grant and Parents' Learning Allowance) and DSAs as part-time non-ITT first degree courses.
+Designated part-time first degree and postgraduate ITT courses of at least one academic year in length will attract the same part-time support package of fee grant or fee loan, course grant, targeted support (Adult Dependants' Grant, Childcare Grant and Parents' Learning Allowance) and DSAs as part-time non-ITT first degree courses.